maread99/market_analy/README.md

   - `bqplot`
 * Jupyter should be called with the following arguments:
   - `jupyter nbextension enable --py --sys-prefix ipyvuetify`
+* A kernel should be created for the virtual environment to which `market_analy` was installed.
+By executing the following, with the virutal environment activated, the created kernel should be made available to all installed versions of `jupyterlab`.
+  - `python -m ipykernel install --user --name mkt_analy --display-name "Market Analy VE"`

 > :information_source: Unfortunately plots do not render in a VSCode notebook.